The Phase Stability Network of all Inorganic Materials: Discussion

-While some of the findings above are in line with chemical intuition, relative nobilities in certain cases, e.g.\ silver vs gold, deviate from it.
-Part of that deviation in Fig.~\ref{nobility_map} is originating from the context these elements are historically considered as noble or reactive for, such as whether an element oxidizes or corrodes readily when exposed to air, reacts with water or certain acids, tends dissolve in water or electrolytes (e.g.\ in the electrochemical series) and sometimes considering how vigorous such reactions would seem.
-More fundamental approaches to finding descriptors for reactivity go back to electronegativity related concepts, followed by many interrelated theories based on perturbation theory, derivatives of electronic energy (such as hardness and softness) and others~\cite{Yang1985, Chermette1999, Klopman1968, Parr1984, Pearson1988}.
-The $z_n$ score, as derived from the tie-lines in the present network provides a general, solid-state reaction-driven bulk thermodynamic metric, emerging directly from the data, and hence complementary to chemical intuition based on chemical-agent or reaction-vigor, or metrics derived from the electronic structure.
+While some of our findings above are in line with chemical intuition, relative nobilities in certain cases, e.g.\ silver vs gold, deviate from it.
+This deviation is in part due to the historical context in which these materials have been considered noble or reactive, e.g.\ whether an element oxidizes or corrodes readily in air, reacts with water and/or certain acids, dissolves in water or electrolytes, and how vigorous such reactions seem.
+More fundamental approaches to finding descriptors for reactivity go back to electronegativity related concepts, followed by interrelated theories based on perturbation theory, derivatives of electronic energy such as hardness and softness, and others largely developed for molecules~\cite{klopman_chemical_1968, yang_hardness_1985, chermette_chemical_1999}.
+In contrast, the nobility index, $\mathcal{Z}_n$, as derived from the tie-lines in the network of all inorganic materials represents a general metric emerging directly from bulk thermodynamic data.